 Unemployment benefits throughout the country are funded by taxes paid by employers, which means that taxes are not deducted from workers paychecks.
 In addition, the amount of benefits is determined on the basis of various factors, none of which include the financial needs of the unemployed applicant.
 Like all other states, Florida provides reemployment assistance for a limited amount of time to any worker who qualifies for unemployment benefits.

 According to the Florida Department of Economic Opportunity, the base amount of time for unemployment assistance is 12 weeks, and the maximum amount of benefits a worker can receive on a weekly basis is $275.
 Note that these values reflect the current situation and may be changed in the future.

-Who Qualifies for Unemployment Benefits in Florida?
+Who Can Get Unemployment Benefits in Florida?

 Unemployed state residents can only qualify for benefits if they were insured by their employer and paid at least the minimum wage during their base period.
 The minimum amount that must be earned during the base period in Florida is $3,400, and the total amount of base period wages must be at least the same as 1.5 times the high quarter wages.

 Furthermore, if a worker has been laid off for objective reasons, such as a lack of work or a company shut down, he or she will be able to apply for reemployment assistance.

 Aside from not meeting the above qualifications for unemployment benefits, Florida residents who are out of work can also be disqualified from receiving benefits because of their reason for dismissal.
 You will not be able to obtain eligibility for EDD if you became unemployed due to one of the following reasons: